 Scallops & Shrimp (4 oz/92 mg)

 Unfortunately, most plant foods contain very little choline, so vegetarians may be at risk for deficiency.
 The richest plant sources are collards, Brussels sprouts, broccoli, crimini mushrooms, asparagus and cauliflower (although these foods provide only about 17-60 mg per cup).
+We have included Choline in our LivMagic™ capsules.

 New research, published in The FASEB Journal, found that choline can lower levels of stress.
 The researchers found that pregnant women who ate 930 mg of choline per day had 33% lower levels of cortisol compared to women who ate only 430 mg daily.